 Realtime Court Reporting Program Details

-Put yourself in the center of fascinating events, discussions and judicial proceedings with a realtime DMACC Court Reporter Degree: the person entrusted with making an accurate, verbatim record of everything spoken in the courtroom.
+Put yourself in the center of fascinating events, discussions, and judicial proceedings with a DMACC Court Reporting Degree.
+Be the person entrusted with making an accurate, verbatim record of everything spoken in the courtroom or pretrial proceedings such as depositions and statements.
 In America's judicial system, court reporters are indispensable.
-They are the eyes and ears of the courtroom while reporting the official record.
+They are the eyes and ears of the courtroom, the impartial "guardians of the record."

-Most judicial proceedings cannot start without a court reporter present, because in the judicial world, if it's not in “the record,” it didn't happen.
+Most judicial proceedings cannot start without a court reporter present - because in the judicial world, if it's not "in the record,” it did not happen.

-The work of realtime court reporters isn't limited to the judicial system.
-These trained professionals may use their skills to pursue a growing number of options.
+The work of realtime court reporters is not limited to the judicial system.
+These trained professionals may use their skills, with additional training, to pursue a growing number of options.

 • Realtime Broadcast Captioning